nayeem92/Dissecting-A-Winning-Team-s-Passing-Game-Inter-Miami-vs-Toronto-FC/README.md

 - Serhiy Kryvtsov’s passes to Kamal Miller, with an average distance of 21.82 meters, also contributed significantly to the team’s strategic passing approach.
 ## Key Players to Neutralize
-Considering the comprehensive analysis of passing dynamics, shot creation, and passing distances, the following players emerge as critical targets for the opposition to neutralize:
+Considering the comprehensive analysis of passing dynamics, shot creation, and passing distances, the following players emerge as critical targets for the opposition to neutralize:
 - Sergio Busquets i Burgos
 - Facundo Far´ıas
 - Serhiy Kryvtsov